Samuel Lucas: Biography

 Lucas died in London on 15 April 1865 of a bronchial illness, and it was noted that he lived long enough to be told of end of the battle of Richmond which marked the end of the American Civil War and slavery in the United States.
-He was buried in Highgate Cemetery in London, where his wife was also buried after her death on the 4th February 1890.
+He was buried in Highgate Cemetery in London, where his wife was also buried after her death on 4 February 1890.

 Legacy

 Lucas died before he could see the headlines in the Morning Star that marked the end of slavery.
 Lucas's paper was the only newspaper that supported the Union side from the start of the war.
 In 2010 an official from the U.S. Embassy officially paid respect at Lucas's tomb.

 Here rest the remains of SAMUEL LUCAS, aged 54.
 He died on 16 April 1865, a few hours after hearing the tidings of the destruction of the slave power in the United States, by the fall of Richmond; an object which he had unceasingly laboured to promote as Managing-Proprietor of the Morning Star.

 Lucas and his wife's tomb in Highgate has been a Grade II listed building since 2007.